 And don’t forget about soft skills, such as adaptability, time management and calmness under pressure.
 In many roles, your ability to communicate well could be just as important as your design chops, enabling you to refine and clarify your client’s needs and provide a clear brief for developers to execute your vision.

 Sometimes employers go another step and ask for web developer skills as well as web designer skills.
 Consider this when applying for jobs and brush up on your coding skills and knowledge of responsive design and web protocols.
 Make sure your portfolio includes projects that demonstrate your developer abilities.

 Web designer salary benchmarks

-According to The Creative Group 2020 Salary Guide, the midpoint starting salary for web designers is $69,250.
-Use our Salary Calculator to find out what a web designer can earn in your city.
+The latest Salary Guide From Robert Half can give you the national midpoint starting salary for web designers.
+You can use our Salary Calculator to fine-tune the salary and find out what a web designer can earn in your city or region.